GiampaoloGabba/EverTask/README.md

 - **Persistence**<br>Resumes pending tasks after application restarts.
 - **Managed Parallelism**<br>Efficiently handles concurrent task execution with configurable parallelism.
 - **Scheduled, Delayed and recurring tasks**<br>Schedule tasks for future execution or delay them using a TimeSpan.
 You can also create recurring tasks, for now only with cron expressions, but a fluent scheduler is on the way!
 - **Resilient execution**<br>A powerful resilience feature to ensure your tasks are robust against transient failures.
-Fully customizable even with your custom retry policies.
+Fully customizable even with your custom retry policies, easily integrable with [Polly](https://github.com/App-vNext/Polly)
 - **Optional specialized CPU-bound execution**<br>Optimized handling for CPU-intensive tasks with an option to execute in a separate thread, ensuring efficient processing without impacting I/O-bound operations.
 Use judiciously for tasks requiring significant computational resources.
 - **Timeout management**<br>Configure the maximum execution time for your tasks.
 - **Error Handling**<br>Method overrides for error observation and task completion/cancellation.